trishume/sympy-wiki-with-svn/GSoC-2011-Application-Tomo-Lazovich:-Position-and-Momentum-Bases-for-QM.md

 * **Example systems**: Here I will provide a more complete list of the different example systems that I think are feasible to be implemented: Free particle in 1D, 2D, and 3D; Particle in an infinite potential well and particle in a finite potential well in 1D, 2D, and 3D; delta function potential; rectangular potential barrier (tunneling effect); quantum harmonic oscillator in 1D, 2D, and 3D, including creation and annihilation operators; hydrogen atom in spherical coordinates.

+* **Schrodinger equation solvers**: This project component would have to be explored a bit more if time permits at the end of the timeframe.
+However, the basic idea would be to use separate methods for the stationary and time dependent Schrodinger equations.
+The time dependent equation could be handled, at least in 1D and 2D, via the Crank-Nicolson method ([[http://en.wikipedia.org/wiki/Crank%E2%80%93Nicolson_method#Example:_1D_diffusion]].
+For the time independent equation, we might consider sparse matrix representations or Cartesian mesh finite difference methods.

+* **Integrals of wavefunctions**: Framing the entire implementation of this system is the requirement that we must actually be able to integrate the wave functions that are produced by representing kets in a particular basis.
+With this we can then actually use the wavefunctions in integrals to calculate expectation values or with Delta functions.